Arbust908/boken/content/index.md

 To be able to cast a spell you need to know at least one word of power, you should also have the mana points to cast it and then roll an [INT] save to see if you can control the spell.
 Control works as a range:

-- If you roll under the control number/s you misscast the spell and you take a mana burn.
+- If you roll under the control number/s you miscast the spell and you take a mana burn.
 - If you roll the control number/s you cast the spell as intended.
 - If you roll over the control number/s you overcast the spell may have extra effects.

 ### Words of Power

-Words of power are writen in the ancient language of the gods.
+Words of power are written in the ancient language of the gods.
 They are the building blocks of magic.
 The more words you know the more powerful spells you can cast.

 Here is a list of words of power: